AjayByadgi/nba_stats/README.md

 This Streamlit app provides real-time updates and statistics for live NBA games by integrating NBA's live data API.
 It tracks game scores, player statistics, and team performance while maintaining a local DuckDB database for historical data analysis.

+Additionally has predictions for live games ( experimental ) which uses random forest machine learning!

 https://nbalive.streamlit.app/